Denali Therapeutics Announces - GuruFocus.com

 SOUTH SAN FRANCISCO, Calif., Oct.
-18, 2022 (GLOBE NEWSWIRE) -- Denali Therapeutics Inc. ( DNLI) today announced that it intends to offer and sell $250 million of shares of its common stock in an underwritten public offering.
-In addition, Denali Therapeutics intends to grant the underwriters a 30-day option to purchase up to an additional fifteen percent (15%) of the shares of common stock offered.
-The proposed offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+19, 2022 (GLOBE NEWSWIRE) -- Denali Therapeutics Inc. ( DNLI) today announced the pricing of its underwritten public offering of 10,377,359 shares of its common stock at a price to the public of $26.50 per share.
+All of the shares are to be sold by Denali Therapeutics.
+In addition, Denali Therapeutics has granted the underwriters a 30-day option to purchase up to an additional 1,556,603 shares of its common stock.
+Before deducting the underwriting discounts and commissions and estimated offering expenses, Denali Therapeutics expects to receive total gross proceeds of approximately $275 million, assuming no exercise of the underwriters’ option to purchase additional shares.
+The offering is expected to close on or about October 24, 2022, subject to satisfaction of customary closing conditions.

 Goldman Sachs & Co.
 LLC, J.P.
 Morgan Securities LLC and Jefferies LLC are acting as joint book-running managers for the offering.
 Berenberg Capital Markets LLC, Cantor Fitzgerald & Co. and H.C.
 Wainwright & Co., LLC are acting as co-managers for the offering.

-The shares will be offered by Denali Therapeutics pursuant to a Registration Statement on Form S-3, which was automatically effective upon filing with the SEC on February 28, 2022, and Denali Therapeutics will file a preliminary prospectus supplement to which this communication relates, copies of which can be accessed for free through the SEC’s website at www.sec.gov.
-The final terms of the offering will be disclosed in a final prospectus supplement to be filed with the SEC.
+Denali Therapeutics filed a Registration Statement on Form S-3, which was automatically effective upon filing with the SEC on February 28, 2022, and has filed a preliminary prospectus supplement and accompanying prospectus relating to the offering on October 18, 2022.
+A final prospectus supplement and accompanying prospectus relating to the offering will also be filed with the SEC.
+These documents can be accessed for free through the SEC’s website at www.sec.gov.

-When available, a copy of the preliminary prospectus supplement, the final prospectus supplement and the accompanying prospectus relating to this offering may also be obtained from:
+When available, copies of the final prospectus supplement and the accompanying prospectus relating to this offering may also be obtained from:

 This press release does not constitute an offer to sell or a solicitation of an offer to buy, nor will there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation, or sale would be unlawful before registration or qualification under the securities laws of that state or jurisdiction.